OndrejValla/TALENTED-PEOPLE/README.md

 | Expected Result |
 |-----------------|
-Talented People website allows users to CREATE, READ, UPDATE and DELETE the data stored in the MongoDB database.
+TALENTED PEOPLE website allows users to CREATE, READ, UPDATE and DELETE the data stored in the MongoDB database.

 | Actual Result |
 |---------------|